 In a typical 1-year drug counselor certification preparatory program, students take the following courses:

 - Drug addiction treatment methods

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), the job outlook for substance abuse and behavioral disorder counselors is expected to grow faster than average from 2010-2020.
+According to the U.S. Bureau of Labor Statistics (BLS), the job outlook for substance abuse and behavioral disorder counselors is expected to grow faster than average from 2014-2024, at a rate of 22%.
 The organization credits this job growth to an enlightened society in which people are more likely to seek treatment.
-These counselors earned an average annual salary of $40,920 in May 2012, according to the BLS.
+These counselors earned a median annual salary of $39,980 in May 2015, according to the BLS.